Brendan Reilly (Louth Gaelic footballer)

 Brendan Reilly (5 January 1979 – 16 September 2017) was an Irish Gaelic footballer.

 He came from a farming family outside Ardee, County Louth.
 At club level, he played with his local team John Mitchels (partly founded by his father Eugene Reilly) and later Naomh Máirtín.

-He represented his county Louth at senior level for several years.
-He died suddenly after leading his Naomh Martin team to a semi-final win.
+He represented his county Louth at senior level for several years, winning a National Football League Division 2 medal in 2000.

+In 2017, he died suddenly after leading his Naomh Máirtín team to victory in a quarter-final of the Louth Senior Football Championship.